hbr/Lambda-Calculus/computability/computability.md

 The paper [Programming with Lambda Calculus][lambda-intro] shows many more functions which can be implemented in lambda calculus.
-All computable functions can be implemented on lambda calculus.
+All computable functions can be implemented in lambda calculus.